The Definition Of "foundry". foundry ˈfaʊndri/noun: foundry; plural noun: foundries. "A workshop or factory for casting metal"

 - or numerous other things,

-Over the past few years, we have received many emails from fellows who have spent much of their life working in the foundry industry, then they retire, and want to learn how to set up a backyard foundry.
+Over the past few years, we have received many emails from fellows who have spent much of their life working in the commercial foundry industry, then they reach retirement age, and they want to learn how to set up a backyard foundry so they can continue in their foundry craft.

 The first time that happened I was taken aback somewhat… I simply wondered why someone who had worked in the industry for decades did not really know how to go about setting up a hobby foundry.

-But once they had purchased the ebook package, and read about how to go about it, the journey began and they simply never looked back, they became clear about the set up process, and after all, it really is a miniaturisation of the big time commercial foundry.
+But once they had read through the ebook package,they understood how to about it, they began the journey and they simply never looked back, they became very clear about the set up process, and after all, it really is a miniaturisation of the big time commercial foundry.